livingdocsIO/documentation/reference-docs/server-configuration/google-cloud-storage.md

-# Using Google Cloud Storage
+# Configuring Google Cloud Storage

 For users who want to store their images, files and design assets in a Google Cloud Storage (GCS) bucket rather than on Amazon, we provide a separate storage strategy.